 So many of us lament that life is moving too quickly and that we do not have enough time.
 We feel disconnected, from ourselves, from our children, from a sense of purpose and from place.
 This makes sense.
 Meaningful connection and community take time.

 Respect, too, takes time.
 Respect involves listening fully, whether to another human or to the natural world – which is screaming for our attention at this particular moment.
-Active, full listening takes time.
-And respect involves having the time to pause and consider the needs of another.
+Respect involves having the time to pause and consider the needs of another.

-In place of connection and respect, many turn to material goods, rich food, and accomplishments aligned with career climbing to fill our sense of disconnect.
+In place of connection and respect, many turn to material goods, wealth and accomplishments aligned with career climbing to fill our sense of disconnect.
 The irony is that we often make ourselves more busy and more disconnected in a drive to fulfill a rightly perceived sense of lack.

 Can we do the work involved in pivoting and reprioritizing?
 Can we shift from lifestyles that value money, possessions and performance to lifestyles that value time, health, and meaningful connection?
 As we simplify, can we celebrate the gift of full attention that we suddenly get to place on our priorities?
 Can we discover a deeper understanding of ourselves and of each other?

 I hope so.
 Like Rao, I do not think we spend enough time looking at the positive potential contained in the simplification that is needed to address the climate crisis.
 We are panicked about what we will lose when we could be focused on all that we will gain.
 In reduction, we just might find true abundance.
 We might remember who we really are and find a deeper meaning to our lives.
-We just might discover that self-care, family-care and planet-care may actually look remarkably similar.
+We just might discover that self-care, family-care, care for others and planet-care actually look remarkably similar.